Rock Radio Heaven (D)

 Also known as: Birth name was Darow Myhowich, Mike Darow, M.D., The Doctor of Music (CFRN)

-Stations worked at: CHAT Medicine Hat, Alta., CFRN Edmonton, CHUM Toronto
+Stations: CHAT Medicine Hat, Alberta, CFRN Edmonton, CHUM Toronto

 Notes: Worked swing and afternoons at CHUM from 1959 to 1965.
 Was a member of the Chumingbirds, a vocal group that also included John Spragge, Gary Ferrier and Bob McAdorey.
 The Chumingbirds had a #24 CHUM chart hit with Brotherhood of Man in 1964.
 Mike Darow and the CHUMs charted at #17 with The Battle of Queenston Heights.
 Left CHUM for television.
 Hosted the ABC-TV game show Dream House from 1968 to 1970, announcer for NBC's The Who, What or Where Game from 1969 to 1974, hosted The $128,000 Question (syndicated) from 1976 to 1977 and hosted Jackpot on USA Cable from 1985 to 1988.
 Hosted Canadian game shows Bluff and Going Place in the mid-to-late '70s and music show A Go Go (later known as It's Happening) in 1966.
 At 6' 4", was the tallest CHUM announcer until Tom Rivers arrived in 1970.